nre-learning/nrelabs-curriculum/lessons/tools/lesson-41-ansible-network/stage1/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('ansible', this)">Run this snippet</button>

-In the above output every `[ ]` defines a group.
+In the output every square bracket (`[ ]`) defines a group.
 For example `[juniper]` is a group that contains the host vqfx1.
 Groups can also be nested.
-The group `[devices]` is a parent group to the group `[juniper]`
+The group `[devices]` is a parent group to the group `[juniper]`.
+Parent groups are declared using the `children` directive.
+Having nested groups allows the flexibility of assigning more specific values to variables.

-> Parent groups are declared using the children directive.
-Having nested groups allows the flexibility of assigining more specific values to variables.
+> *Note:* A group called **all** always exists and contains all groups and hosts defined within an inventory.

-> Note: A group called **all** always exists and contains all groups and hosts defined within an inventory.
+### Info on variables within an inventory

 Group variables groups are declared using the vars directive.
 Having groups allows the flexibility of assigning common variables to multiple hosts.
 Multiple group variables can be defined under the `[group_name:vars]` section.
 For example look at the group `juniper`: